Platform Economic Architecture (PEA).

 Demanding measurable return on investment

-The next phase of value creation will not come from adding more capability.
+The next phase of enterprise value creation will not come from adding more capability.

 It will come from optimizing what already exists.